mlflow/mlflow/docs/source/quickstart.rst

 - For more details on automatic logging, see :ref:`automatic-logging`.
 - For more details on the explicit logging API, see :ref:`tracking_logging_functions`.

-Viewing MLflow runs and experiments
+View MLflow runs and experiments
 -----------------------------------

 Once you've run your code, you may view the results with MLflow's tracking UI.
 To start the UI, run: